SPH Reit's Q1 DPU unchanged at 1.34 cents

-SINGAPORE - Higher rental income helped boost the first-quarter turnover at SPH Reit, it reported on Jan 5.
+Higher rental income helped boost the first-quarter turnover at SPH Reit, it reported yesterday.

 This will be payable on Feb 14.

-Gross revenue grew 1.7 per cent to S$53.5 million, on the back of increased rental income.
-Net property income rose 1.9 per cent to S$42.2 million.
+Gross revenue grew 1.7 per cent to $53.5 million, on the back of increased rental income.
+Net property income rose 1.9 per cent to $42.2 million.

 SPH Reit owns two malls - Paragon in Orchard and The Clementi Mall in Clementi.
 Both properties continued their track record of full occupancy despite headwinds in the retail sector.